lyz05/mosaic/README.md

 # Mosaic

-*Mosaic* is a library doing Attribute Based Encryption (ABE).
+*Mosaic* is a library doing Attribute Based Encryption (ABE)(基于属性的加密).
 It is meant to be used as a example of a cryptographic core to be embedded in any solution willing to rely on an ABE scheme of this kind
 (a Multi-Authority CipherText-Policy scheme, see below).

 ### Please remark